GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_orchestration.md

 ## Where is the code?

 Code for the Monte Carlo simulation and the full Merlin spec and be found in the [HELICS Examples Repo](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced/advanced_orchestration).
-If you have issues navigating to the examples, visit the HELICS Gitter page or the user forum on GitHub.
+If you have issues navigating the examples, visit the HELICS [Gitter page](https://gitter.im/GMLC-TDC/HELICS) or the [discussion forum on GitHub](https://github.com/GMLC-TDC/HELICS/discussions).

 The necessary files are: